syaamkhandaker/CS6675HW4/README.md

 ## Summary

+Overall, I notice very slight benefits to using cache vs non-cached.
+This is likely since the pages only use two images, which isn't extremely bad to load in a non-cached/cached environemnt, making it seem somewhat close.
+If you compare the relative values between both caching and non-caching, you end up finidng there is roughly a 1% increase in performance between cache vs non-cache.

 ## What I learned

 - I learned a lot about how web servers work in terms of their configuration.
 A lot of frameworks I use abstract out this process, leaving with the final product.
 By going through this project, I got a chance to see how web servers work, what types of configurations you can make within a web server and how serving content actually works from static content.